Dog Bite Lawyers in Ellisville, MO

 What Can a Dog Bite Lawyer in Ellisville, MO Do for Me?

-A dog bite lawyer in Ellisville, MO can handle all the legal aspects of your case while you focus on healing.
-Here are some of the benefits to hiring an attorney for your claim:
+A dog bite lawyer in Ellisville, MO can provide a range of services to help you with your case.
+Here are some of the things they can do for you:

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Ellisville, MO, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to trial if you have to.
-Throughout the duration of your case, your Ellisville, MO dog bite lawyer will be there to answer any questions you have about personal injury claims.
+• Help you understand your rights — A dog bite lawyer can help you understand your legal rights.
+They can explain the laws that govern dog bites in Ellisville, MO, and they can help you navigate the injury claims process from filing an initial insurance claim to going to court if you have to.
+Throughout your case, your Ellisville, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.

-- Obtain evidence — A dog bite lawyer can gather evidence to support your claim.
+• Gather evidence — A dog bite lawyer can obtain evidence that corroborates your side of the story.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company for you.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and ensure you get a fair settlement.
+• Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company on your behalf.
+Insurance companies want to devalue claims, but a dog bite lawyer can advocate for your rights and make sure you get a fair settlement.

 Understanding Dog Bite Laws

-Any law regarding personal injury is designed to keep innocent people from harm and to hold negligent actors responsible for the damages they cause.
-Each state makes their own dog bite laws, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold people liable for the damages they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

-Neither state implements a "one bite rule" – where the dog had to have bitten somebody at an earlier date for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state implements a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.

-Instead, both Missouri and Illinois follow "strict liability", in which a dog owner is liable for a dog bite even if the owner did nothing wrong.
+Instead, both states adhere to "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has bitten anyone before or if the home owner did anything wrong.
 Unlike other forms of liability, such as negligence, strict liability does not require you to prove that the dog owner did anything wrong.
-Instead, the mere fact that the dog bit you is enough to establish liability.
+Instead, the mere fact that the dog caused harm is enough to establish liability.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.